Harvard–Yale Regatta: History

 The race distance was increased to 3 mi for the second rendition in 1855 and to the current 4 mi in 1876.
 The Oxford–Cambridge Boat Race is the only longer side-by-side rowing event in the world, though slower stream makes the Yale–Harvard Race one to three minutes longer.

-Originally the race was just between the varsity crews but there are now three events: the 2-mile (3.2-km) freshman race, the 3-mile (4.8-km) junior varsity race, and the 4-mile (6.4-km) varsity race.
+Originally the race was just between the varsity crews but there are now three events: the 2-mile (3.2-km) freshman race, the 3-mile (4.8-km) junior varsity race, and the 4-mile (6.4-km) varsity race, modeled on the Oxford-Cambridge race.
 The varsity crews compete for the Sexton Cup, the junior varsity for the F. Valentine Chappell Trophy, and the freshman for the New London Cup.
 The Hoyt C. Pease and Robert Chappell Jr. Trophies are awarded to the team that wins the majority of the three races.

 Typically the day before the freshman, junior varsity and varsity races, there is a two-mile (3.2 km) race between the spares for both crews.
 These "combination" boats are made up of second freshman boat and third varsity boat rowers (i.e. the "combi" or "combo" race).
 The winner of this race gets the James P. Snider Cup, as well as the right to paint its school's colors on the "rock" at Bartlett's Cove for the next day's races.

-Currently Harvard leads the varsity series at 95–55, the second varsity (JV) at 75–38, and the freshman series at 72–39–1.
+Currently Harvard leads the varsity series at 96–60, the second varsity (JV) at 77–43, and the freshman/third varsity series at 76–42–1.
 Yale holds the upstream course record with its time of 18:35.8 in 2015.
 The Crimson set the downstream—and Thames River course—mark of 18:22.4 in 1980.